 Core Issues Trust is the only registered UK charity openly offering counselling and therapeutic support in line with client goals and aspirations of moving away from homosexual practices.
-It is regrettable that, despite several representations to the Church of England by the Trust, an organisation supported by many faithful Anglicans, Archbishop Justin Welby has not been in a position to meet with us or to listen to our concerns.
-Neither, it seems, has the Church paid adequate attention to the findings of its own Pilling Report (paras 205-208 and 209-211) which recognised the Trust's concern for the misleading advocacy science produced by Professor Michael King on behalf of the Royal College of Psychiatrists in its submission to the Church.
+It is regrettable that, despite several representations over the years and throughout the 'Listening Process' on behalf of the Trust, an organisation supported by many faithful Anglicans, His Grace Archbishop Welby has not been in a position to meet with us and to listen to our concerns.
+Neither, it seems, has the Church of England paid adequate attention to the findings of its own Pilling Report (paras 205-208 and 209-211) which recognised the Trust's concern for the measure of misleading advocacy science produced by Professor Michael King on behalf of the Royal College of Psychiatrists in its submission to the Church.
 Of particular importance is the College's claim to the Church that sexual orientation is 'biological in nature' and that there is 'no substantive evidence' that early childhood experiences play any role' in a person's sexual development - in effect, one is Born Gay.
-After pressure from Core Issues Trust, in 2014 the College issued a much improved position statement whose opening sentence reads, "The Royal College of Psychiatrists considers that sexual orientation is determined by a combination of biological and postnatal environmental factors."
-The significance of the word 'postnatal' can hardly be exaggerated - it means one is not 'Born Gay'.
-Born Gay has never been true, as highly respected lesbian researcher Lisa Diamond has now courageously stated.
+After pressure from Core Issues Trust, the College issued a new position statement whose opening sentence reads, "The Royal College of Psychiatrists considers that sexual orientation is determined by a combination of biological and postnatal environmental factors."
+The significance of the word 'postnatal' can hardly be exaggerated - 'Born Gay' has never been true.
 We have urged the College to inform the Church that its submission to Pilling on this matter was erroneous, but to our knowledge it has not done so.
-Professor King continues to insist that people are born gay.